innocenat/typingmania/README.md

 Project Structure
 -----------------

 - `assets/raw` folder contains the actual assets file used.
-- `assets/assets.dat` is packed assets file.
+- `assets/assets.dat` is a packed assets file.
 This can be generated with `npm run build-assets`
 - `data/songs.json` is the main song index file.
 I suggest putting all songs file (.typingmania) under this folder, but it is not required.